 1. Pink Eye

 Pink eye, or conjunctivitis, is an inflammation or infection of the clear, protective layer that coats the front part of the eye.
 Pink eye can be caused by allergies, bacteria, viruses, or toxic substances.
+Pink eye is very common but is usually not serious.

 Blepharitis causes inflammation of the eyelid and eyelashes and may be caused by poor eyelid hygiene.
 Oily eyelid glands, allergic reactions, bacterial infections, or lice on the eyelashes are also common causes of blepharitis.
+If you have blepharitis, you may notice a gritty or burning sensation in your eyes, excessive tearing, itching, red and swollen eyelids, dry eyes, or crusting of your eyelids.
+The condition is not contagious and usually does not cause permanent damage to your eyesight./p>

 4. Dry Eye

 Wearing contact lenses can sometimes cause eye redness.
 In some people, simply having a contact lens in the eye is enough to make the eye red.
+If you experience discomfort while wearing contact lenses, you may want to try rewetting drops.
+These eye drops are formulated for contact lenses and can provide relief for dry eyes and discomfort associated with contact lens wear.

 Redness sometimes occurs with an eye injury.
 Blood vessels in the eye enlarge and dilate to bring cells to heal and repair the injury.